Best natural deodorant

 Top natural deodorant for the money

-What you need to know: This convenient roll-on stick is available in a ton of appealing scents made for both men and women.
+What you need to know: This convenient roll-on stick comes in 17 appealing scents made for both men and women.

-What you’ll love: Sold in 100% recycled packaging, you’ll feel good about the ingredients that contain no harmful chemicals or artificial fragrances.
+What you’ll love: It’s sold in recycled packaging, and you’ll feel good about the ingredients, which contain no harmful chemicals or artificial fragrances.

 What you should consider: A few users have reported skin irritation.